 The stone on the grave of author Mark Twain's daughter is engraved with the final stanza of a poem titled Annette, originally written by Robert Richardson.
 Twain altered the last line slightly to read:

 "Good night, dear heart, good night, good night."

-Writing Your Own Inscription
+Writing Your Own Beautiful Words for a Gravestone